playerjmr/ps2homebrewstore/docs/umcs/index.md

     - `mc:/BOOT/BOOT.ELF`
         PS2BBL hotkeys and autoboot.
-Used to standardize both for all exploit types.
+Used to standardize both for all exploit types and apps that look for this path, which allows user to forward to another app using hotkeys.
 May have additional MMCE or MX4SIO drivers.

     - `mc:/BOOT/BOOT2.ELF`